NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-6.12.md

 # NuGet 6.12 Release Notes

+> [!NOTE]
-> **_NOTE:_** In response to developers' feedback to ensure builds continuity when updating to .NET SDK 9, we have reverted the default value of NuGetAuditMode to `direct` in Visual Studio 17.12.3 and .NET 9.0.101.
+> In response to developers' feedback to ensure builds continuity when updating to .NET SDK 9, we have reverted the default value of NuGetAuditMode to `direct` in Visual Studio 17.12.3 and .NET 9.0.101.

 NuGet distribution vehicles: